nuxy/rails-bare-essentials/README.md

 - Ability to use a production ready container as my development baseline (example: [ECR amazonlinux](https://gallery.ecr.aws/amazonlinux/amazonlinux))
 - Running my application in an isolated with restricted permissions.

+## Customizing

+You can update this build to meet your requirements by updating the Rails [`.railsrc`](https://github.com/nuxy/rails-bare-essentials/blob/develop/.railsrc) and [application template](https://github.com/nuxy/rails-bare-essentials/blob/develop/template.rb).
+The changes in these files are only included during the [first time initialization](https://containers.dev/implementors/json_reference/#lifecycle-scripts) of a **new** container.

 ## Known issues

 ### Project files are assigned incorrect priviledges